Phone spying scandal exposes 'impotent' Europe, says lead MEP

 Already a member?

-The MEP is tasked drafting a report following a months-long investigation by a special European Parliament committee into the use of spyware in member states.
+The MEP is tasked with drafting a report following a months-long investigation by a special European Parliament committee into the use of spyware in member states.

 The committee probe was launched earlier this year following revelations that an Israeli-made spyware known as Pegasus had been used against journalists, lawyers, and politicians, and others.